Joan Turner: Career

+Later life and death

-In 1991, she was a guest of honour at the celebrations of the Queen Mother's 90th birthday.
+In 1990, she was a guest of honour at the celebrations of the Queen Mother's 90th birthday.

 In the early 1990s, attempting to revive her career, she had a cameo role in EastEnders and a role as Auntie Lou in the Channel 4 soap opera Brookside.
 However, she was sacked from the latter after four episodes because of her drinking.
 In 1996, she went to California to attempt to give it "one more try" by auditioning for The Fabulous Palm Springs Follies, a dance troupe in Palm Springs for performers aged over 60.
 She failed the audition but decided to stay on in California illegally, her green card having expired in the 1980s.

 In March 2001, the Sunday Mirror newspaper reported that she was living "among the winos, drug addicts and down-and-outs in Beverly Hills, Los Angeles... dressed in charity shop clothes and surrounded by her worldly possessions – with barely a penny to her name."
 She was interviewed in situ as a "bag lady" on Sunset Boulevard in the August 2001 Channel 4 documentary Celebrity: The Rise and Fall and it was reported elsewhere that she had spent five years "down-and-out" in L.A.

 Later that year, she returned to the UK.
 In her final years, spent in sheltered accommodation in Surrey, she wrote an autobiography called I Thought It Grew on Trees.

-She was twice married (to Christopher Page and Leslie Cocks) and had three children.
-She died of a heart attack.
+She died on 1 March 2009 at her home in Banstead, Surrey, of a heart attack.

 On 16 December 2010, BBC Radio 4 broadcast a programme entitled Joan Turner: The Highs and Lows of the Wacky Warbler in which Lesley Garrett told the story of the operatic comedian, containing interviews with her friends, stage associates and family as well as excerpts from her musical and comedy routines.

+Personal life

+Her first husband was (William Hugh) Christopher Page of Lincoln, the grandson of Thomas Edmund Maynard-Page.
+He had divorced his first wife, Nancy Page, in November 1945.
+He married Joan Turner the next year.

+By 1953 they lived at Heath House, on Cross O'Cliff Hill in Bracebridge Heath.
+On 26 June 1953 they had a daughter Anne Therese.
+Anne Therese was christened at St Hugh's Church, Lincoln on Sunday 19 July 1953.
+On 19 June 1955, they had another daughter, (Pauline) Joanna, at Bromhead Nursing Home.

+In 1957 she had a nervous breakdown.
+By the early 1960s they lived at Aisthorpe Hall in Aisthorpe, north of Lincoln.

+In June 1963 she married 37-year-old Leslie Edward Cocks, at St Marylebone register office,with whom she lived with at Sanderstead in the Surrey hills.
+They divorced on Tuesday 7 November 1967.
+He would go on to produce New Faces.